davegutz/myStateOfCharge/SOC_Particle/README.md

 It is possible to re-initialize on the fly.
 When the user requests the monitor to be at a different charge state, for some off-line testing of the logic for example, the synchronization ecosystem will turn on the 'reset' flags to force this to happen as on a normal power-up.

-Because 'sat' is a UBC, when calling 'count_coulombs()' we have to tell it that we expect to call it again and it should set the 'resetting_' sticky bit upon exit.
+Because 'sat' is a UBC, when calling 'count_coulombs()' we have to tell it that we expect to call it again, and it should set the 'resetting_' sticky bit upon exit.
 For that, we set the 'resetting' (no underscore) input flag.

-A significant simplification is possible to initialize the off line over-plot model.
+A significant simplification is possible to initialize the off-line over-plot model.
 The data drives the model and thus must initialize to the same condition to be useful.
 Rather than develop a separate initialization ecosystem for the model, it simply initializes to the incoming data.
 The incoming data carries flags names 'reset' or 'reset_temp' that tell the model when to do this.
 The re-initialization events occur seamlessly too.
 Reliability Concept
 There is dual current sense hardware.
 With flat battery voc(soc), current sensing and associated Coulomb Counting integration are critically important to the proper and accurate functioning of this device.
 This would be true no matter how sophisticated the modeling and filtering employed.

 Third current signal constructed using voltage feedback, and EKF and voc(soc).
 The EKF's first function is to solve VOC from SoC.
 An on-line solver was initially used and replaced by the EKF because the EKF has features that buy it's way on.
 The EKF has two probability inputs:  one is the confidence in the voltage sensor and the second is confidence in the process model SoC.
 By favoring the SoC (integration of doubly-redundant current a.k.a.
 Coulomb Counting) the EKF automatically switches and rejects a failed voltage (or bad voc(soc) curve or bad hysteresis model).
 If the doubly redundant currents disagree, the EKF can then moderate to isolate the bad current signal.
 Triplex current sensing is manufactured by system design.

 The shunt device and wiring are prime reliable.
 This is a declaration that the system cannot detect or replace them.
-However failure is tested and the failure modes are graceful.
+However, failure is tested and the failure modes are graceful.
 For example, there is 'quiet' logic that detects disconnected wiring and/or shunt failure and displays a 'conn' status on the OLED.

 Note that an important feature of this scheme is annunciation and user intervention.
 Once the triplex logic isolates a failure it is in a mode where further isolation is not much better than a coin toss.
-How do you choose between two different wrist watches telling different time?
+How do you choose between two different wristwatches telling different time?
 If the user repairs a failure soon after annunciation then exposure to multiple failure scenario is negligible.

 Power loss is a normal event.
 They are caused by user action and by the BMS.
 To protect LiFeP04 chemistry, the BMS shuts off charging below 0 C and shuts off usage below 10v.
 Features are added to Count Coulombs and monitor faults in presence of normal power loss occurrence.